 Most plants grown in hydroponic gardens require macronutrients, like nitro, phosphorus, and potassium, and micronutrients, like copper, iron, and zinc.

-Make sure that you check the label for ingredients before purchasing, and make sure that any liquid nutrients you’re thinking about buying has exactly what your plants need.
+Make sure that you check the label for ingredients before purchasing, and make sure that any liquid nutrients you’re thinking about buying have exactly what your plants need.

 The market is ripe with liquid nutrients for hydroponic gardening, three of the most popular are: